- select the PARSEME VMWE corpus from the list

 - Annotators - see below

-- NEW!
-The training and test corpora for the shared task have been released for 18 languages.
+- The training and test corpora for the shared task have been released for 18 languages.
 In total, the corpus contains about 4.5 million tokens and about 55,000 VMWE annotations.
 See the official ST page for more details.

 - Master spreadsheet for the corpus file management (pilot and final annotation)